 1. Secretive new clients who avoid personal contact

-Firms should have Know Your Customer (KYC) and customer due diligence (CDD) procedures in place when onboarding new clients.
+Firms should have Know Your Customer (KYC) and customer due diligence (CDD) solutions in place when onboarding new clients.
 If a customer refuses to answer questions about themselves, firms should consider whether this is suspicious, especially if they have criminal associations, or know an unusual amount about the money laundering process.

 2. Unusual transactions